My Ideal LiteSpeed Cache Settings for WordPress Websites

 JS Combine External and Inline = ON

-Choosing the right option for this setting depends on how your Elementor website responds to them.
+Choosing the right option for this setting depends on how well your website’s visual design responds.
 You can either defer JavaScript until the HTML is done loading or delay it until user activity is detected.

-I tested both settings and chose DELAYED as the preferred JavaScript load setting.
-Based on SpeedVital test results, JavaScript files do not load at all until they are needed.
-The deferred setting will still load all files, regardless of whether they are required, reducing the page load speed.
+I tested both settings and determined that DELAYING JavaScript is the best option for my website.
+Based on website performance test results, JavaScript files do not load until a visitor interacts with the area of a webpage where they are located.
+The deferred setting, on the other hand, will still load all files, regardless of whether or not they are required by a visitor, reducing the page load speed.

 3. HTML Settings